 At 21st Century Press, we save a copy of your book in its unedited form (clearly marked, of course), and the whole production process takes place using the disk that you’ve provided.
 That’s why it’s so important that you supply us with a disk with your file in Microsoft Word: your disk is the source file for everything we do.

 Whether the book goes through a developmental editor or not, the production editor (PE) is the next stop.
 The production editor is the in-house “shepherd” for your book.
 The first thing the production editor does is assign the book to a copyeditor (nearly all copyediting of book-length works is done by out-of-house editor).
 The depth of the copyedit depends on the condition of the manuscript.
 The copyeditor will be looking to correct any errors of grammar, punctuation, chronology, fact, and logic and to prepare the manuscript for the typesetter or compositor.
 When the copyedited manuscript comes in, it is reviewed by the author, who approves the changes, answers queries, and makes any necessary changes, corrections, and additions.
 The changes usually go back to the production editor, who integrates them into the file.

-At 21st Century Press, we copyedit onscreen, so the whole process takes place on disk.
+At 21st Century Press, we copyedit onscreen, so the whole process takes place on a hard drive.
 Every person who works on the manuscript uses a different color to indicate his or her changes, and the production editor collates them all.
 The copyeditor has to make sure that internal page references are expressed as links.
-So a cross-reference like “see the chart on page 232” becomes “click here to see a chart.”
+So a cross-reference like.

 Your book will be assigned an ISBN from 21st Century Press.
 This number will automatically tag the book to our publishing house and will be propagated throughout the book buying system from Ingram to Barnes and Noble.
 The buyer and the consumer will be able to find your book with this number.